Basirhat: Road

 and passes through the city.
-Basirhat is well connected with Barasat, Bongaon, Kolkata, Krishnanagar and other cities of West Bengal by road.
+Basirhat is well connected with Barasat, Bongaon, Barrackpore, Kolkata, Kalyani, Krishnanagar and other cities of West Bengal by road.

 A ring road is planned around Kolkata to reduce traffic and improve connectivity in the metropolitan area.
 The eastern part of this road will pass through Basirhat, helping the city become better connected to the rest of the region.

 Railway

 Basirhat railway station is the most busiest railway station after Barasat Junction railway station in Barasat-Hasnabad Suburban railway line of Sealdah railway division.

 Infrastructure

 Parks

 Basirhat has got plenty of green spaces such as Rabindra Saikat Park, Lake Terrace (SurjaKanta Park), Bow Bazar Park, Hari Narayan Ghosh Park, Dinesh Majumder Park, Alok Jharna Park.